-There isn't a good laboratory test for detecting low biotin levels, so this condition is usually identified by its symptoms, which include thinning of the hair (frequently with loss of hair color) and red scaly rash around the eyes, nose, and mouth.
+Biotin is an important part of enzymes in the body that break down substances like fats, carbohydrates, and others.
+There isn't a good test for detecting low biotin levels, so it's usually identified by its symptoms, which include thinning hair and red scaly rash around the eyes, nose, and mouth.

 Uses & Effectiveness

 When applied to the skin: Biotin is likely safe for most people when applied in cosmetic products that contain up to 0.6% biotin.

 When applied to the skin: Biotin is likely safe for most people when applied in cosmetic products that contain up to 0.6% biotin.
 Pregnancy and breast-feeding: Biotin is likely safe when used in recommended amounts during pregnancy and breast-feeding.

 Children: Biotin is likely safe when taken by mouth.
 It's been used safely in doses of 5-25 mcg daily.

 An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might have low levels of biotin and may need a biotin supplement.

 Kidney dialysis: People receiving kidney dialysis might have low levels of biotin and may need a biotin supplement.